 At this point, I run home and grab the most expensive organic aloe extract that I have.
-I know it works for heartburn and indigestion because it helped my husband with many of the same symptoms.
+I know it works for heartburn and indigestion.
 I also grab some probiotics and an herbal enzyme blend.

-Now back at the hospital, I give him multiple doses of the aloe extract and a probiotic.
+Now back at the hospital, I give him everything.
 He sighs in relief for about 15 minutes and then starts complaining again.
 I am baffled.

-I knew that this was more than acid or indigestion.
+I knew that this was more than acid reflux and indigestion.
 So I reiterate everything to my mom and sister, who are also asking the nurses to speak to the doctor, who until now had not made his way up to my father’s room to speak with us.

 I am sitting at my desk at work, and the caller ID shows the name of the hospital, I grab the phone, and it is silent for a few seconds.
 I can feel my heart pounding through my brain and tears beginning to well up.
 I could feel that something was wrong.

 One moment, please wait for the ER doctor.